xelax90/rcon-tool/README.md

 - For Ark the following scripts are generated:
   - `startServer.bat`: Install, update and runs the server.
   - `crontask.bat`: script should be set up as cronjob.
 It checks if the server needs an update.
 If it detects a new update, the server will be stopped (notifying online players before it shuts down) and started again using `startServer.bat`.
+  - `restartServer.bat`: Stop and start the server again.
+Online players will be notified and the world will be saved.
   - `Game.ini`: This is the Game.ini configuration file.
 It will be copied to the server on every server start
   - `GameUserSettings.ini`: This is the GameUserSettings.ini configuration file.
 It will be copied to the server on every server start